TorqueMech Beta

 Common OBD Codes Related to Coolant Temperature Sensor Replacement

-Sensor replacement becomes more likely when live data or circuit checks confirm the coolant temperature reading is inaccurate.
+Sensor replacement becomes more credible when live data or circuit checks confirm the coolant temperature signal is inaccurate instead of the cooling system simply warming up slowly.

 • P0128 - Coolant thermostat below regulating temperature